Moventes/modelata-angular-fire/README.md

 - @param daoName dao used to fetch documents list
 - @param options getListOptions (withSnapshot, completeOnFirst, where, orderBy, limit, offset, cacheable)

-/!\ for use this Decorator, you must have the dao in your model.
+/!\ to use this Decorator, you must inject the dao as a dependency in your model's constructor. /!\

+/!\ keep in mind that dependency injection is one way only and avoid injecting parents'dao in children models /!\

 ```ts
 export class UserModel extends MFModel<UserModel> {